Simon-W-M/kaprekars_constant/README.md

 ## Conclusion

-Really interesting little thing of no use whatsoever, but fun to build anyways
+Really interesting little thing of no use whatsoever, but fun to build anyways.

-I then chucked the function in a loop
+Good to test skills in string spliting and putting back togther again.